A delicious keto pumpkin spice latte inspired by the Starbucks classic! Perfect for fall, it's sugar-free and contains only 2.4 grams of carbs!

 How To Make A Pumpkin Spice Latte

-Heat your brewed coffee in a small saucepan over medium heat.
-Whisk in the heavy cream, spices, Erythritol, pumpkin puree and vanilla extract.
+Step one: Heat your brewed coffee in a small saucepan over medium heat.
+Whisk in the heavy cream, spices, Erythritol, pumpkin puree, and vanilla extract.
 Bring the mixture to a gentle simmer.

-Transfer the mixture to a blender and add the coconut oil.
-Process everything together until frothy.
+Step two: Transfer the mixture to a blender and add the coconut oil.
+Process everything together until it is frothy.
 Pour into two coffee cups or glasses and top with sugar-free whipped cream and a pinch of pumpkin spice!

 Keto Pumpkin Spice Latte Nutrition